CCDirectLink/CCLoader/CCLoaderDocumentation.md

 ```
 ## Variables

-About how to find out what variables to use: You first have to understand how the CrossCode code (pun intended) is structured.
+About how to find out what variables to use: You first have to understand how CrossCode's code is structured.
 For that you probably want to beautify the code (game.compiled.js) first: [https://beautifier.io/](https://beautifier.io/ "https://beautifier.io/") .

-## Delete a file
+## Structure

-You can delete the current file by clicking the **Remove** button in the file explorer.
-The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.
+It starts with some utility code and then with modules.
+Every module starts with module - recognized by `ig.module("name").requires(...).defines(function() { ... })` - has a name requirements and a body.
+These modules are just groups of related code.
+You could make a tool that puts it into different files but then you'd end up with 100 files to look through.

 ## Export a file

 You can export the current file by clicking **Export to disk** in the menu.
 You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.

-# Synchronization

-Synchronization is one of the biggest features of StackEdit.
-It enables you to synchronize any file in your workspace with other files stored in your **Google Drive**, your **Dropbox** and your **GitHub** accounts.
-This allows you to keep writing on other devices, collaborate with people you share the file with, integrate easily into your workflow...
-The synchronization mechanism takes place every minute in the background, downloading, merging, and uploading file modifications.

-There are two types of synchronization and they can complement each other:

-- The workspace synchronization will sync all your files, folders and settings automatically.
-This will allow you to fetch your workspace on any other device.
-	> To start syncing your workspace, just sign in with Google in the menu.

-- The file synchronization will keep one file of the workspace synced with one or multiple files in **Google Drive**, **Dropbox** or **GitHub**.
-	> Before starting to sync files, you must link an account in the **Synchronize** sub-menu.
+## Important Variables

+All important variables are either in the `sc` or the `ig` object.
+As far as I can tell they are "prototype" and "runtime" objects respectively but I am not so sure about that.

 ## Open a file